 Palais de Justice information

-Under the staircase at the courtyard’s eastern end is the Monument Juif , the only relic of Rouen’s medieval Jewish community, expelled by Philippe le Bel in 1306.
+Hidden beneath the staircase at the courtyard’s eastern end is the Monument Juif , the only relic of Rouen’s medieval Jewish community, which was expelled by Philippe le Bel in 1306.
 An impressive, stone-built Romanesque structure constructed around 1100, it is the oldest extant Jewish communal structure in Western Europe.

 The tourist office runs two-hour tours (€7) at 3pm every Tuesday and at 10.30am on the last Friday of every month.